Database Explorer

 The count()

-method without parameters returns the number of rows in the Selection
+method without a parameter returns the number of rows in the Selection

 object: